pabloqpacin/SLIT/SLIT-projects/03-Software_Development/06-django-build_website/readme.md

 > Considering all previous documentation here... we are actually restarting the project yay! 🌌

-Now, as for a fresh start, let's install Django for Linux, since we are running Ubuntu in our Windows 10 **WSL** environment.
-This is actually a major twist from the Tim's tutorial, nonetheless, it is what must be done.
+Now, as for a fresh start, let's install Django for Linux, since we are running Ubuntu in our Windows 10 **WSL** environment (this is actually a major twist from Tim's tutorial but it must be done nonetheless).

-For using the command-line in our Windows 10 machine, we could either resort to the Windows Terminal app (running the Ubuntu *profile*) or the good ol' VSCode's integrated WSL terminal.
+To use the command-line in our Windows 10 machine, we could either resort to the Windows Terminal app (running the Ubuntu *profile*) or the good ol' VSCode's integrated WSL terminal.
 Either way, we are using Bash commands and [OhMyZsh](https://youtu.be/dQw4w9WgXcQ) features.

 ```bash